-Join Peggy Fisher for an in-depth discussion in this video Use SML to create lists, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Use SML to create lists, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Another reason to use…the SML programming language…or the Standard Machine Language is to create list.…List can be used to model sets.…To create a list, you simply list all the values…in brackets separated by commas.…For example, I can have a list of integers.…A list is similar to an array…and it even must contain all values of the same type.…Let's create another list.…This list I'm gonna give a name.…